Center-for-Digital-Narrative/elmcip/README.md

 Logs into to dev site as user 1 (site administrator).

 ### Turn on development settings module.
+This enable field, views userinterface and disable all caching and much more.

     bin/site-drush en development_settings

 ## Contribute changes, fixes and improvements back to ELMCIP.

-Before you do any changes and try to commit them, make sure your system is clean and up to date.
-Make sure you create a issue on github https://github.com/elmcip/elmcip account or find a already reported issue number that describe the scope of the work.
+Before you do any changes or try to commit them.
+Make sure your system is clean and up to date.
+Make sure you create a issue on github https://github.com/elmcip/elmcip/issues or locate a already reported issue number that describe the scope of the work.

     bin/reset2production <NORSTORE USERNAME>
 Replace your current installation with a fresh copy of elmcip.net (files and database).